This Is What Whales Are Betting On Citigroup - Citigroup (NYSE:C)

 Professional Analyst Ratings for Citigroup

-Over the past month, 2 industry analysts have shared their insights on this stock, proposing an average target price of $89.5.
+In the last month, 3 experts released ratings on this stock with an average target price of $93.0.

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Morgan Stanley persists with their Overweight rating on Citigroup, maintaining a target price of $94. * An analyst from Goldman Sachs has decided to maintain their Buy rating on Citigroup, which currently sits at a price target of $85.
+Click here for access. * Consistent in their evaluation, an analyst from B of A Securities keeps a Buy rating on Citigroup with a target price of $100. * Consistent in their evaluation, an analyst from Morgan Stanley keeps a Overweight rating on Citigroup with a target price of $94. * An analyst from Goldman Sachs persists with their Buy rating on Citigroup, maintaining a target price of $85.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.